 Explicitly decoupled architecture represents a very broad design space.
 What aspect of performance improvement is best achieved in such a decoupled fashion, and how to exploit the lack of concern for correctness to design novel optimization techniques and indeed synergistic techniques from different layers are but a small set of questions that need to be addressed.
-To narrow down the exploration, in this paper we are focusing on using the EDA principle to improve traditional ILP (instructionlevel parallelism) lookahead, and study the effect of using practical, complexity-effective techniques to manage long, and more importantly, unpredictable latencies associated with branch and load processing.
+To narrow down the exploration, in this paper we are focusing on using the EDA principle to improve traditional ILP (instruction-level parallelism) lookahead, and study the effect of using practical, complexity-effective techniques to manage long, and more importantly, unpredictable latencies associated with branch and load processing.
 The discussed design is by no means a mature final product, but rather a proof of concept that hopefully helps to reveal some insights.

-The rest of the paper is organized as follows: Section 2 explains some high-level design decisions; Section 3 discusses the basic support needed to enable an explicitly-decoupled execution; Section 4 discusses several opportunities to achieve complexity-effective performance optimization; Section 5 presents quantitative analyses; Section 6 discusses related work; and Section 7 summarizes and discusses some future work.
-Due to space constraints, some details are left in the technical report [8].
+The rest of the paper is organized as follows: Section 2 explains some high-level design decisions; Section 3 discusses the basic support needed to enable an explicitly-decoupled execution; Section 4 discusses several opportunities to achieve complexity-effective performance optimization; Section 5 details the experimental setup; Section 6 presents quantitative analyses; Section 7 discusses related work; and Section 8 summarizes and discusses some future work.